jshyunbin/mobIDE/README.md

 # mobIDE

-The 'mobIDE' app is an open source mobile IDE that provides computer-like experience.
+The 'mobIDE' app is an open source mobile IDE that provides desktop experience.
 Using SSH communication, the mobIDE app fully integrates to the SSH server workspace.